 While the exact birds that participate in different migration patterns can be subject to interpretation and may gradually change as migration patterns evolve, the most common migrations include:

 - Seasonal: This well-known and widespread migration is predictable based on seasonal changes, as birds move between breeding and non-breeding ranges.
-The height of these migration periods are during spring and fall, though in some areas the change between wet and dry seasons are migration indicators.
+The height of these migration periods is during spring and fall, though in some areas the change between wet and dry seasons are migration indicators.

 - Latitudinal: This migration is between areas of different latitudes from north to south and vice versa.
 This is the most common migration type with many neotropical migrants.
 The exact direction of migration is often determined by geographic features, however, such as mountain ranges and available habitats.